Starting Your Internship and Job Search

 Paid and Non-Paid/Academic Internships

 If an internship is non-paid, the student should be receiving Academic Credit.
 Please note that if your internship is paid, a student may also receive academic credit, which may be a graduation requirement within their academic department.
-The Academic Department determines if the internship is meeting the requirements for credit.
+The Academic Department determines if the internship meets the requirements for credit.
 Upon approval by the Academic Department, students may complete the necessary forms found at Records & Registration.
-Non-Paid internships must meet the above criteria and will be reviewed by the Career Center Staff prior to placing in LionsLink, the online recruitment system.
+Non-Paid internships must meet the above criteria and will be reviewed by the Career Center Staff before placing in Handshake, the online recruitment system.

-Listed below are some resources from each of the schools to help you get started on your internship search.
+Below are some resources from each school to help you get started on your internship search.

 Department of Labor and NACE Guidelines

-Here are some general guidelines set forth by the Department of Labor and NACE, the National Association of Colleges and Employers.
+Here are some general guidelines by the Department of Labor and NACE, the National Association of Colleges and Employers.